gdevic/Z80Explorer/resource/README.md

 # Z80Explorer dataset

-This is the Z80 dataset for Z80Explorer, which can be downloaded here: https://github.com/gdevic/Z80Explorer
+This is the Z80 dataset for Z80Explorer.

-Unzip layermap.7z before using this dataset with Z80Explorer.
+Unzip layermap.7z before using it.